 Sarah, my amazing friend, is a classically-trained singer, dog aficionado and mom of a red-haired, French beauty.

-You can read her thoughts on the excitement of visiting the gynecologist – in this post: Time for a little (woohoo!) fun at the lady-doctor.
+You can read her thoughts for how to survive the holidays as a single mom.
+And also the excitement of visiting the gynecologist – in this post: Time for a little (woohoo!) fun at the lady-doctor.

 Photo credit, featured image: Ben Rosett from Unsplash.com